Brand Communications in the Age of COVID-19

 - Be Human.
 Speak from the heart.
 Lead with the ways you are helping to keep your employees, their families, and your customers healthy during this time.
 Create a true connection by speaking authentically and avoiding robotic statements or copied-and-pasted sentiments.

 - Stay Connected.
 Working remotely for an extended period of time can feel isolating.
-Keeping team members and employees informed about relevant information is important.
+It is important to keep team members and employees informed about relevant information.
 Without the benefit of sharing a physical workspace, the need to communicate frequently is crucial.
 Make sure your teams are clear on key deliverables.
 Even when there are no new updates, connecting with each other helps maintain a sense of normalcy.

 - Be Patient.
-While we don’t know how long this will last, we know many people’s “workplaces” have shifted dramatically.
+While we don’t know how long this will last, we know there has been a dramatic shift in many people’s “workplaces”.
 That includes balancing parental and familial duties, or other work-from-home challenges, with job responsibilities and deadlines.

 - Show Compassion.
-The way we treat each other during this process will be remembered and, in some cases, define our future relationships with our employers and co-workers.
+Our employees and coworkers will remember the way we treat each other during this process and, in some cases, it will define our future relationships.
 Share uplifting stories and warm messages while providing resources for spending time at home or connecting with others from afar.
 Everyone is working through challenges and there exists a real opportunity to demonstrate compassion while still being productive.
 Be good to each other.

 Marketing Research Guidelines: